Your Local Home Service Pros

 How to clean a showerhead

 Mineral deposits often build up on showerheads as hard water flows through and dries.
-The residue of mineral buildup can block flow and needs to be removed from time to time, depending on the hardness of the water.
-Strong chemicals are not needed or recommended and can cause damage.
+The residue can block flow and needs to be removed periodically.

-• Using your finger or a toothbrush, mineral deposits can be rubbed off the showerhead when the individual nozzles are flexible silicone.
-(If you are investing in a new shower head, we strongly recommend one with silicone nozzles because they are so easy to clean.)
+Using your finger or a toothbrush, mineral deposits can be rubbed off the showerhead when the individual nozzles are flexible silicone.

-• If the nozzles are not silicone, a descaling solution is the way to go.
-If you aren’t comfortable removing your showerhead, place a bag of descaling solution over your showerhead, securing it with a twist tie, zip tie, or whatever you have lying around the house.
-Let it stand for 1 to 2 hours.
-The descaling solution will dissolve the mineral build-up.
+If the nozzles are not silicone, use a descaling solution.
+If you aren't comfortable removing your showerhead, place a bag of descaling solution over the showerhead and secure it with a twist tie or zip tie.
+Let it stand for 1–2 hours.

-• If removing the showerhead is an option, place the showerhead in a container of descaling solution for 1 to 2 hours.
-Reattach the showerhead after cleaning and run the water through to remove the solution
+If removing the showerhead is an option, place it in a container of descaling solution for 1–2 hours.
+Reattach the showerhead after cleaning and run the water to flush out the solution.

-Also, consider cleaning the filter screen, typically found between where the shower head attaches to the pipe.
-Soak the filter screen in a descaling solution or gently brush it with the solution using a toothbrush.
-Once the filter is clean, reattach the showerhead.
+Also consider cleaning the filter screen found where the shower head attaches to the pipe.
+Soak the screen in descaling solution or gently brush it clean.

 Water Softeners